FormElementBase.php

 /**

-* #process callback for #pattern form element property.
+* Render API callback: Handles the #pattern form element property.

 *